 - Follow the instructions in "Hello, World!" for Ruby on App Engine to set up your environment and project, and to understand how App Engine Ruby apps are structured.

 - Write down and save your project ID, because you will need it to run the

-Copy the sample apps to your local machine, and cd to the pubsub directory:
+Copy the sample apps to your local machine, and navigate to the

 git clone https://github.com/GoogleCloudPlatform/ruby-docs-samples cd ruby-docs-samples/appengine/pubsub